jamespilcher/nn_intro/readme.md

 ## Unfinished report

-After the internship I began writing a summary of my time.
-I got 2000 words in before I got busy and stopped writing.
+After the internship, I began writing a summary of my time there.
+I got 2000 words in before I got busy (and a bit lazy) and stopped writing.
 You can read it  `machine-learning-internship.md` if you dare, although some images I missing - one of the detection models labelled my white shoe and airplane, and we called it the 'Adversarial Sneaker'.

 ## Lessons Learned